-This Health Care Compliance Program sets forth CONMED Corporation’s, principles and rules underlying our interactions and relations with Health Care Professionals.
-Additional, more specific rules relating to consulting and other arrangements with Health Care Professionals are contained in CONMED’s Corporate Policy “Consulting and Other Arrangements with Health Care Practitioners and Institutions”, which is available from the Legal Department and on the company’s Intranet.
-The term “Health Care Professional” is used herein to refer to any individual or entity that purchases, leases, uses, recommends or prescribes CONMED’s products: in other words, our customers and potential customers.
+This Health Care Compliance Program sets forth CONMED Corporation’s principles and rules underlying our interactions and relations with Health Care Professionals.
+Additional, more specific rules relating to consulting and other arrangements with Health Care Professionals are contained in CONMED’s Corporate Policy “Consulting and Other Arrangements with Health Care Practitioners and Institutions,” which is available from the Legal Department and on the Company’s Intranet.
+The term “Health Care Professional” is used in this document to refer to any individual or entity that is authorized or licensed to provide health care services or items to patients (e.g., physicians, nurses, pharmacists, hospitals, and ambulatory surgical centers) or is involved in the decision to purchase, order, lease, use, recommend or prescribe CONMED’s medical devices (e.g., in addition to the parties and entities above, administrative personnel at provider entities such as hospital purchasing agents),1 in other words, our customers and potential customers.
 This Health Care Compliance Program applies to all employees of CONMED and its subsidiaries, as well as the sales representatives and distributors who operate as CONMED’s sales agents or representatives (who are collectively referred to herein as simply “CONMED”).

 At CONMED, we recognize that Health Care Professionals play an essential role in the development, testing and training involved in producing safe and effective medical devices.
 We also recognize that the best interests of the patient can be well served by a collaborative relationship with Health Care Professionals.
 Our goal in developing this Health Care Compliance Program is to ensure that our collaborative relationships do more than merely comply with applicable laws, regulations and government guidance—we aim to meet the highest ethical standards and achieve appropriate transparency so as to surpass the minimum standards of compliance.